Irish Farmhouse Fish Pie Recipe

 My Irish Farmhouse Fish Pie Recipe Experience:

 - The ingredients are simple.
 Instead of cod or haddock, I decided to use three different fish.
 I used cod, smoked coley and salmon.
-You can get great fish at your local fishmongers but if that’s not possible just check out your local supermarket.
+You can get great fish at your local fishmongers if you’re lucky enough to have one.
+But if that’s not possible just check your local supermarket – most will have a good selection of fresh fish, and often have packs of premixed fish – ‘Seafood Mix’

-- The cheese I used was the Kilmeaden Cheese.
-I bought the mature cheddar as I prefer red cheddar but of course you can use whatever cheddar cheese you like.
+- The cheese I used was Kilmeaden Cheese.
+I bought the mature cheddar as I prefer red cheddar but of course you can use whatever cheddar cheese you like – we change cheese brands like the breeze in our household!

-- For the eggs, we buy free-range eggs which are delivered to our door each week.
+- For the eggs, we buy free-range eggs which are delivered to our door each week – we’ve been doing it for years.
 But again use whatever eggs suit you.

 - The cream and milk you use is entirely your own choice but I really like Glenisk cream.
 And milk-wise, we get glass bottles of Dunlavin Milk delivered to our door, and when that runs out we like to buy Avonmore milk.
 Using glass bottles was a satisfying step to take on our sustainable living goal.
 And importantly it’s great to support Irish farmers by purchasing Irish dairy products.
 Love Irish Food and all that!